Wannsee: History

 The Verein Seglerhaus am Wannsee, the second oldest yacht club in Germany, was established in October 1867 on a small wooden shack by River Havel.
 In 1877 it moved to its present location at the edge of the lake.

 In 1909, Max Liebermann, head of the Berlin Secession, had a villa built at the western shore of the Wannsee.
 His widow was forced to sell it to the Deutsche Reichspost in 1940.
 Today, the property is a museum in honor of the painter.
 Especially worth seeing is the garden, which was a popular Liebermann motif.

 In 1928, a large shooting range was established in the Düppel woods near the Berlin city limits.
 It was the site of the shooting events of the 1936 Summer Olympics.
 A golf course hosted the running section of the modern pentathlon at the same games.
 After World War II, it was used by the US Army as the "Rose Range" firing compound.
 In 1994, the shooting range was returned to Germany by the Allies, and is today used by the DEVA institute.

 On 20 January 1942, senior Nazi officials met at the Wannsee Villa (built 1914–1915) to ensure the cooperation of the major government organizations in "the organizational, logistical and material steps for a final solution of the Jewish question in Europe" - the extermination of the Jews of Europe.
 The event, presided over by Reinhard Heydrich and conducted by Adolf Eichmann, has since become known as the Wannsee Conference.
 Today, the building serves as a memorial and education centre.

 Transport

 Wannsee is served by the Berlin S-Bahn lines S1, as terminus, and S7, at the Berlin-Wannsee railway station.
 It is also a stop of some long-distance trains as well as of RegionalExpress and RegionalBahn trains of Deutsche Bahn and Transdev Germany.
 Wannsee is also linked to Kladow by Berlin ferry line F10.

 Education

 The Japanische Internationale Schule zu Berlin, a Japanese international school, is in Wannsee.

+The American Academy in Berlin is located on Lake Wannsee.